Barney's Version (novel)

-Barney's Version is a novel written by Canadian author Mordecai Richler, published by Knopf Canada in 1997.
+Barney's Version is a novel written by the Canadian author Mordecai Richler, published by Knopf Canada in 1997.

 Plot summary

 The story is written as if it is an autobiography by Barney Panofsky recounting his life in varying detail.
 Barney's version of events may be viewed as that of two unreliable narrators, in that his recollections are told from varying mental states and then posthumously edited by his son.
 Underlying the story of Barney's three marriages is the mysterious disappearance of his friend Boogie.
 Though there is no body, police suspect murder, and Barney himself is tried but acquitted of murder.